rajeevphysics/Obsidian-MathMatter/Notes/Quantum Mechanics/Quantization of Atomic Orbital's.md

 [^1]: Taken from R.Epp notes.

 ---

-> 🧠 Enjoy this walkthrough?
-[Support the Thinkbook](https://github.com/rajeevphysics/Thinkbook) with a star and help others learn more easily.
+> 📚 Like this note?
+[Star the GitHub repo](https://github.com/rajeevphysics/Obsidan-MathMatter) to support the project and help others discover it!

 ---